-In this article, Dawn Stallwood, MD and founder of Danetree Associates and CompanyNotary.com, provides guidance for PAs on supporting their bosses doing business overseas as well as dealing with documents for international use.
+Dawn Stallwood provides guidance for Assistants on supporting executives doing business overseas and dealing with documents for international use

 The world is getting very small and, with advances in technology, we are brought ever closer.
-Board directors are permanently contactable when on the move – this means more work for PAs as they are becoming more involved in providing logistical support for their directors when overseas.
-Increasingly, PA’s are also expected to support the completion of documents for international business.
+Board directors are permanently contactable when on the move – this means more work for Assistants as they are becoming more involved in providing logistical support for their directors when overseas.
+Increasingly, Assistants are also expected to support the completion of documents for international business.

 Danetree Associates works with companies on their international deals, business and development.
-This includes provision of a mobile Notary service for companies to support the PA’s who are, in reality, the client and our main contact.
+This includes the provision of a mobile Notary service for companies to support the Assistants who are, in reality, the client and our primary contact.

 Documents signed in England and Wales, but for use in foreign countries, often require additional formality – notarization and legalization.
 This article aims to guide you through the process and the steps involved in Notary appointment, legalization and the Apostille, to help make the process stress-free for you.